 Widex hearing aids are praised for their exceptionally clear sound quality.
 They are also a favourite among musicians, as they provide amplification of the full range of sound, allowing music’s many fluctuations in volume to sound natural and enjoyable.

-Widex also provides CROS and BiCROS hearing solutions designed for patients with hearing loss in one ear only, called single-sided deafness, or a hearing loss that is asymmetrical, meaning one ear has significantly poorer hearing than the other.
-The acronym “CROS” stands for "contralateral routing of signal" where sound from the patient’s “bad ear” is transferred over to their “better ear” to help localize where sounds are coming from and improve understanding of speech in noisy environments.
+Widex also provides CROS and BiCROS hearing solutions designed for clients with hearing loss in one ear only, called single-sided deafness.
+The acronym “CROS” stands for "contralateral routing of signal" where sound from the client’s non-hearing ear is transferred over to their hearing ear to help localize where sounds are coming from and improve understanding of speech in noisy environments.

-As with almost all hearing aid manufacturers, Widex hearing aids also have Bluetooth capabilities, allowing users to connect their hearing aids to their cell phones either directly (to an iPhone), or with a streaming device.
-For more information on Bluetooth connectivity and hearing aid assistive listening devices, please see hearing aid accessories.
+Widex hearing aids also have Bluetooth capabilities, allowing users to connect their hearing aids to their cell phones either directly (to an iPhone), or with a streaming device.
+For more information on Bluetooth connectivity and hearing aid assistive listening devices, please visit our hearing aid accessories page.

-Another Danish company, Oticon first began in 1902 when a man named Hans Demant wanted to help his wife with her hearing loss.
-The company has since grown to be one of the leading hearing aid manufacturers, its parent company William Demant Holding Group, belonging to the Big Six.
+Oticon is a Danish company that first began in 1902 when a man named Hans Demant wanted to help his wife with her hearing loss.
+The company has since grown to be one of the leading hearing aid manufacturers.
 Oticon has its own leading research facility, the Eriiksholm Research Centre, located in Snekkersten, Denmark.

 Oticon’s BrainHearing™ and Deep Neural Network technology mimics the natural way the brain functions while listening helping end users to better understand speech in noisy environments.
 Their new More hearing aid gives the end users' brain the full perspective while it constantly analyses the listening environment 360 degrees around the user in real time and reduces unwanted noise while increasing the volume of speech.
 This significantly reduces listening effort for the end user, allowing for a much more comfortable experience in challenging situations.

 A Swiss company, Phonak was founded in 1947 in Zurich, Switzerland.
-As with other leading hearing aid manufacturers, researchers at Phonak are consistently working towards improving the listening experience for its users as well as ease of use and connectivity to Bluetooth devices to improve hearing in a variety of different listening situations.
+Researchers at Phonak are consistently working towards improving the listening experience for its users as well as ease of use and connectivity to Bluetooth devices to improve hearing in a variety of different listening situations.

-Phonak provides excellent solutions for our patients with severe-to-profound hearing losses with their power hearing aids, offering among the most powerful hearing aids available today.
+Phonak provides excellent solutions for our clients with severe-to-profound hearing losses with their power hearing aids, offering among the most powerful hearing aids available today.
 Phonak also offers exceptional support for connection with FM systems.
 FM systems be used in conjunction with many of their hearing aids to help improve understanding of speech in noisy environments and where the speaker is far away, such as listening to a speaker in a large auditorium.
-For further information on FM systems and other assistive listening devices please click here.
+Learn more about our FM systems and other assistive listening devices.

 Phonak offers a rechargeable hearing aid that contains a built-in lithium-ion battery.
-Patients now no longer have to worry about replacing batteries and can instead simply insert their hearing aids into a charging station at the end of the day.
+Clients no longer have to worry about replacing batteries and can instead simply insert their hearing aids into a charging station at the end of the day.
 Phonak's newest hearing aids offer motion sensor hearing and tap control access.